For some gifted kids, their brains are as busy as their bodies!

 Children usually sit for this examination in the first term of Year 6, prior to the start of high school.

 To gain entry to a Selective School, students’ skills in English (including reading and writing), mathematics and general ability are tested.
 Their primary school’s assessment of their performance in English and mathematics can also play a significant part in a child’s acceptance to a Selective School.

-Chatswood High School has a partially selective program and extension programs for talented students in both academic and creative subjects are offered at schools like
+Chatswood High School has a partially selective program and extension programs for talented students in both academic and creative subjects are offered at other schools such as:

 Opportunity Classes, or as they are commonly known, ‘OC Classes’, offer intellectual stimulation and a rich educational environment for academically gifted and talented children in Years 5 and 6.